Do You Need

 All residents of North Carolina should know that my regional offices are here to help you when a federal agency isn’t being responsive or accountable.
 My staff can serve as your personal advocate by stepping in and corresponding directly with the government on your behalf.
 If you or someone you know is having an issue with a federal agency, please don’t hesitate to contact my office.
 Over the past four years, my office has helped thousands of North Carolinians dealing with the VA, Social Security Administration, expediting a passport, and much more!
 As your United States Senator, I will continue to work hard and deliver results for every North Carolinian.

 Delivering for North Carolinians

 Do you or a relative need help with an immigration-related issue?
-My office has assisted more than 1,700 North Carolinians in resolving issues with the Department of State and United States Citizenship and Immigration Services.
+My office has resolved more than 2,400 cases for North Carolinians with the Department of State and the United States Citizenship and Immigration Services.

 Remarkable Outcomes for North Carolinians

 Lonnie, a former U.S. Army Drill Sergeant, had been working with one of my constituent advocates for years on issues with the VA.
 After being diagnosed with a terminal illness, Lonnie thought he would never accomplish his lifelong goal – becoming a Marine.
 While Lonnie loved training recruits for the Army, he always felt the Marines “didn’t play around.”
 After hearing his story, my staff contacted the Marines at Parris Island to set up a two-day, behind-the-scenes visit to the infamous Marine training facility.
 Working with the Greensboro Rotary Club and the non-profit Angel Flight, Lonnie was able to fly down to Parris Island to experience the training program first-hand.
 Lonnie was even awarded the Tan Belt in the Marine Corps Martial Arts Program.
 Thanks to the hard work and dedication of dozens of people, including my staff, this veteran was able to serve his country once again.